 Virtually every job (from neuro surgeon to engineer to cashier) has tests that can assess technical proficiency.
 But what those tests don’t assess is attitude; whether a candidate is motivated to learn new skills, think innovatively, cope with failure, assimilate feedback and coaching, collaborate with teammates, and so forth.

 Murphy breaks down what psychologists have been trying to get entrepreneurs to see for years, that soft skills are what truly determine a good hire.
 According to business psychologists, soft skills encompass emotional regulation, nurturing creativity, deep commitment, connections, and an ability/willingness to learn.
-Those are the specific qualities we must test for through interview questions when hiring.
-We need to ask questions based on past experiences, and dig deep into the way the person works, acts, feels, and overcomes challenges- not just how well they code, market, sell or design.
+We must test for those specific qualities through interview questions when hiring.
+We need to ask questions based on past experiences and dig deep into how the person works, acts, feels, and overcomes challenges- not just how well they code, market, sell or design.
 This is especially important when you’re building distributed teams.

 Great hires can exponentially increase the ability of a team to get things done.
 This is especially important because to succeed, business owners must delegate.
 Melinda Emerson, a leading small business expert, cautions that giving up control by delegating responsibilities is one of the toughest hurdles for new (and even most experienced) small business owners.
 Great hires help to overcome this hurdle: